Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 Prince Al-Walid bin Talal bin Abdul Aziz Al-Saud

 The wealth of the ruling Saudi dynasty is not usually associated with business acumen, financial luck or hard work.
-The only exception is the multi-billion dollar fortune of Prince al-Walid bin Talal bin Abdul Aziz al-Saud.
-Having become chairman of his own company at 14 and a billionaire at 31, Prince al-Waleed, now 51, is a typical Western-style businessman who created himself and his capital, now estimated at $21 billion.
+The only exception is the multi-billion dollar fortune of Prince al-Waleed bin Talal bin Abdul Aziz al-Saud.
+Becoming chairman of his own company at age 14 and a billionaire at age 31, Prince al-Waleed, now 51, is a typical Western-style businessman, a self-made man with a net worth now estimated at $21 billion.

 At the beginning of the 20th century, King Ibn Saud, with fire and sword, managed to unite the disparate tribes of the Arabian Peninsula into one state.
-Since 1932, the Saudi dynasty has been the ruling royal dynasty of Saudi Arabia and the custodian of one of the main common Muslim shrines - the Kaaba temple in Mecca.
-The al-Saud clan has over a thousand princes and princesses.
-The most famous of them - Prince al-Walid - stands out not only for the size of his fortune, but also for his high hierarchical position in the clan: he is the nephew of the current king of Saudi Arabia.
+Since 1932, the Saudi dynasty has been the ruling royal dynasty Saudi Arabia and the custodian of one of the main Muslim shrines - the Kaaba temple in Mecca.
+The Al-Saud clan numbers more than a thousand princes and princesses.
+The most famous of them, Prince al-Walid, stands out not only for the size of his fortune, but also for his high hierarchical position in the clan: he is the nephew of the current king of Saudi Arabia.

-Al-Walid was born in 1957 from the marriage of the Prince of Blood of the Royal Family of Saudi Arabia and the daughter of the first Prime Minister of Lebanon.
-The parents divorced when the child was three years old, and until his 11th birthday, the boy lived with his mother in Beirut.
-The young offspring of the royal family was sent to America to be educated.
-Here, the prince graduated from Menlo College in San Francisco (has a bachelor's degree in business administration) and a master's degree in social sciences from Syracuse University in New York.
+Al-Waleed was born in 1957 from the marriage of a prince of the blood of the royal family of Saudi Arabia and the daughter of the first prime minister of Lebanon.
+The parents divorced when the child was three years old, and the boy lived with his mother in Beirut until his 11th birthday.
+The young scion of the royal family was sent to America to receive an education.
+Here the prince graduated from Menlo College in San Francisco (he has a bachelor's degree in business administration) and a master's degree in social sciences Syracuse University in New York.

-An adherent and guardian of Wahhabism in America became addicted to morning jogging, fell in love with Coca-Cola, masterfully mastered the ability to wear business suits and, they say, was even an active participant in rampant student parties.
+The adherent and guardian of Wahhabism in America became addicted to morning jogging, loved Coca-Cola, mastered the ability to wear business suits and, they say, was even an active participant in riotous student parties.

 The prince began his business activities in 1979 by providing intermediary services to foreign companies that wanted to do business with Saudi Arabia.
-Given the prince's proximity to the royal family and his informal influence in the region, the start was successful.
-In 1980, al-Waleed bin Talal established the Mamlaka Company (Kingdom in English).
+Given the prince's closeness to the royal family and his informal influence in the region, the start was successful.
+In 1980, al-Waleed bin Talal established the Mamlaka company (in English, Kingdom).
 He himself says that he created the business with the help of $30,000 borrowed from his father and a $400,000 loan secured by a house donated by his parent.
-Al-Waleed continued to actively use his privileged position, obtaining lucrative construction contracts and buying land at reduced prices for subsequent resale.
-However, according to al-Walid himself, his contracts and real estate deals in the Riyadh district were nothing more than a “glare on the radar screen.”
-The metaphor used by the prince cannot be called anything other than a Freudian slip: at that time, the prince was even more interested in war than in business.
+Al-Walid continued to actively take advantage of his privileged position, receiving lucrative construction contracts and buying at reduced prices land for subsequent resale.
+However, according to al-Walid himself, his contracts and real estate transactions in the Riyadh region were nothing more than “a blip on the radar screen.”
+The metaphor used by the prince cannot be called anything other than a Freudian slip: at that time the war occupied the prince even more than business.

 The war in Afghanistan was sacred to devout Muslims.
 The Saudi dynasty, at the head of Wahhabism, could not remain aloof from the events in Afghanistan.
-And al-Walid actively helped the Afghan Mujahideen in the fight against the Soviet Union.
-In 1981, the prince even had a chance to visit training camps in Peshawar, where the Mujahideen received combat training.
-However, after the withdrawal of Soviet troops from Afghanistan in 1989 and the outbreak of civil war in that country, al-Walid stopped sending money there.
+And al-Walid actively helped the Afghan Mujahideen in the fight against Soviet Union.
+In 1981, the prince even had a chance to visit training camps in Peshawar, where the Mujahideen were trained combat training.
+However, after withdrawal Soviet troops from Afghanistan in 1989 and began civil war in this country, al-Walid stopped sending money there.
 According to him, he made his last donation to the Mujahideen in April 1990, giving them $5.4 million.

 What else to read